SnapperGee/portfolio/README.md

 The frontend contains 4 navigable pages and an error page and implements a [react][react website] based interface utilizing [TailwindCSS][tailwind website] for its styling.
-More info can be found at the
-[client frontend repo][client frontend github repo] if its public.
+Below is a breakdown of the frontend webpages or more info can be found (if available) in the [client frontend repo][client frontend github repo]:

+- ### About page

+  The About page contains a short relatively candid description of myself and interests and a little bit about my history.

+- ### Portfolio page

+  The Portfolio page contains a list of projects I have worked on with short descriptions of each project and links to their respective GitHub repositories and deployed versions if applicable.

+- ### Contact page

+  The Contact page provides a form that allows users to message me in addition to an email address I can be contacted at.
+The form requires a name, an email address and/or a phone number for reply purposes, and the message to be sent to me.

+- ### Resume page

+  The Resume page contains more specific information about which technologies I have experience with, what features I implemented and was responsible for in the projects I worked on, and my qualifications and work experience.

+- ### Error page

+  The error page is displayed when a user navigates to a page that does not exist.

 ## Server backend

-The backend is an [express][express website] server providing the sole functionality of sending a message when the `contact` page's message form is submitted.
-More info can be found at the
-[server backend repo][server backend github repo] if its public.
+The backend is an [express][express website] server providing the sole functionality of sending a message when the [contact page](#contact-page)'s message form is submitted.
+More info (if available) can be found in the [server backend repo][server backend github repo].

 [node shield]: https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white "node"
 [node website]: https://nodejs.org/en/about "node"